David Garrick was an actor and theatre manager in the eighteenth century

 1749: After his marriage he settles at a house at 27 Southampton Street, London.

-1754: David Garrick is now financially better off and buys a country villa at Hampton.
+1754: He is now financially better off and buys a country villa at Hampton.

-1763: Goes on a long tour of France where he and his wife meet Denis Diderot one of the Philosophes then on to Milan, Florence Rome and Naples.
+1763: He goes on a long tour of France where he and his wife meet Denis Diderot one of the Philosophes then on to Milan, Florence Rome and Naples.
 Afterwards they travel to Venice and Munich where he gets typhoid fever.

 1768: The unauthorised version of his dramatic works are published which run to three volumes.